rubberbandman62/RepData_PeerAssessment1/PA1_template.md

 ```

 There are 2304 missing values that were omitted in the previous
 calculations.
-To fill in the missing values for each intervall the average steps
+To fill in the missing values for each interval the average steps
 counted for that interval is used.